cloudposse/atmos/website/docs/integrations/terraform.md

 ## Terraform Provider

-There is a Terraform provider ([`cloudposse/terraform-provider-utils`](https://github.com/cloudposse/terraform-provider-utils)) that implements a `data` source thjat can read the YAML Stack configurations natively from within terraform.
+A Terraform provider (`cloudposse/terraform-provider-utils`) implements a `data` source that can read the YAML Stack configurations natively from within terraform.

 ## Terraform Module

-There is a Terraform module ([`cloudposse/terraform-yaml-stack-config`](https://github.com/cloudposse/terraform-yaml-stack-config)) that wraps the data source.
+A Terraform module (`cloudposse/terraform-yaml-stack-config`) wraps the data source.

-Here's an example of how the variables for a component could be accessed from within a Terraform module.
+Here's an example of accessing the variables for a given component from within a Terraform module.

 ```
 module "vars" {